Beam Protocol: MimbleWimble Architecture

 How does the Beam Virtual Machine (BVM) deliver confidential DeFi functionality?

 The Beam Virtual Machine (BVM) is the primary engine enabling the execution of confidential smart contracts and decentralized applications (dApps) within the Beam ecosystem.
 The BVM executes smart contracts with hidden contract states, meaning the logic and data of decentralized finance protocols remain private from public observers.
 This confidential execution enables financial applications like lending, swaps, and governance to operate without exposing collateral amounts, loan terms, or voting choices.
-Beam’s ecosystem TVL is estimated to grow toward $45M–$60M throughout 2026 (MEXC, 2026), signaling increasing institutional adoption of private DeFi infrastructure.
+The BVM shipped in Beam’s third hard fork in June 2021 and is what makes confidential contracts, known as Shaders, possible on the chain.

 The difference between BVM and traditional EVM (Ethereum Virtual Machine) centers on state visibility.
 Ethereum’s EVM executes smart contracts with all state variables publicly readable on the blockchain, meaning loan amounts, collateral ratios, and user balances appear as permanent records.
 Beam’s BVM maintains confidential state. contract execution occurs, but the resulting values remain encrypted to all parties except those with specific permissions.
 This architectural distinction enables DeFi applications on Beam to offer competitive pricing without leaking information about participant intentions or order flow to frontrunners.